mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 voice boxes not able to communicate subtleties of expression – these are not translation boxes but allow an Anglic 'speaking' Nenlat to better approximate a human voice.
-Most Nenlat can lack patience and even those who have rejected traditional values have little time for 'rule- breakers' or 'time-wasters'.
+Most Nenlat can lack patience and even those who have rejected traditional values have little time for 'rule-breakers' or 'time-wasters'.

 Certain stereotypes apply to the various genders of Nenlat.
 Such behaviours are far from universal but common enough to be almost